johnzhang320/spring-boot-kafka-event-driven/README.md

    ![](images/consumer_listened_order_json_object.png)

- ## Producer and consumer for String
+ ## Producer and consumer for String Message
-   In kafka-message-code-producer-consumer, configuration is simple, consumerfactory does not need to load into ConcurrentKafkaListener because consumer default accept string, all the code in repository, we do not need to example Here is the producer service code which will be called by controller and read the local resume.txt file and convert string to lowercase and each words are delimited by a space ! send to topic
+   In kafka-message-code-producer-consumer, configuration is simple, consumerfactory does not need to load into ConcurrentKafkaListener because consumer default accept string via stringDeserializer, all the code in repository, we do not need to example here Here only list the producer service code which will be called by controller and read the local resume.txt file to be java stream<String> and convert string to lowercase and each words are delimited by a space then send to topic

          ....
         @Service